 Dislocation refers to a fundamental transformation and the disruption of an established order.
 This article posits the dislocation of news journalism, which involves parallel processes of power redistribution from the news media to platform companies.
 Power dependencies form the key issue in the transforming relationship between these two industry actors, each of which represent many companies.
 In the previous mass media era, journalists in few news media organizations produced and published news material in a medium the news publisher they worked for owned and controlled (i.e. proprietary).
 The news was also accessed by many.
 The contemporary digital mediascape involves numerous news producers, some of which switch between human and computational ways of producing and distributing personalized news content for their own proprietary platforms (Westlund, 2011; Lewis & Westlund, 2015b) as well as algorithmic-oriented curation on non-proprietary platforms such as Facebook (DeVito, 2017).
-Institutional news publishers such as newspapers used to control the production and distribution of news for their media outlet.
-The affordances of the printed newspaper set the stage for the context of accessing the news.
-However, the World Wide Web has disrupted the media industry, substantially reducing barriers for new entrants to publish themselves (albeit few manage to become significant players).
+Institutional news publishers used to control the production and distribution of news for their media outlet.
+The Web has disrupted the media industry, substantially reducing barriers for new entrants to publish themselves (albeit few manage to become significant players).
 As Bell et al. (2017, p.
 9) note, “technology platforms have become publishers in a short space of time, leaving news organizations confused about their own future.”
-Many news publishers have since long broadened their portfolio of platforms; they have established routines for cross-media news work that span numerous proprietary platforms, but also extend to non-proprietary platforms like iPhone news applications and social media platforms (Westlund, 2011).
+Many news publishers have since long broadened their portfolio of proprietary platforms, and extended to non-proprietary platforms like mobile ecosystems and social media platforms (Westlund, 2011).

 There is thus a general shift from a monopolistic situation involving institutional news producers, claiming journalistic authority in the provision of everyday news (Carlson, 2017), to a situation in which news and other forms of information is produced and distributed by a larger diversity of actors, including ordinary citizens (Deuze & Witschge, 2017).
 Some “news” producers deliberatively skew the news according to specific political and/or economic interests (Tandoc, Lim and Ling, 2018).
-There are also diverse sets of “alternative media” who to different degrees apply somewhat similar and somewhat dissimilar news production routines (Holt, 2018).
+There are also diverse sets of “alternative media” applying somewhat similar and somewhat dissimilar news production routines (Holt, 2018).
 Such social actors do not depend on being published within the realms of news publishers, and the way they control and restrict participatory journalism (Lewis, 2012).
-However, they can publish via news sites, their own applications, and social media platforms.
-Journalism and its boundaries are being contested in different ways, and defended through professional control (Lewis, 2012), various forms of boundary work (Carlson & Lewis, 2015) and meta-journalistic discourse (Carlson, 2016).
-In conclusion, there are a plethora of actors who can reasonably qualify as being journalists or news organizations.
-With ambitions towards clarity and focus, this article focuses exclusively on news media producers that are organized as a company employing several journalists, producing and publishing news on a daily basis, taking legal and editorial responsibility for the news content, and which operate with at least one proprietary platform (i.e. television, radio, newspaper, news site, news application).
+They can publish via news sites, responsive mobile applications etc. Journalism and its boundaries are being contested in different ways, and defended through professional control (Lewis, 2012), various forms of boundary work (Carlson & Lewis, 2015) and meta-journalistic discourse (Carlson, 2016).

+Ultimately there are a plethora of actors who can reasonably qualify as being journalists or news organizations.
+This article focuses exclusively on news media producers that are organized as a company employing several journalists, producing and publishing news on a daily basis, taking legal and editorial responsibility for the news content, and which operate with at least one proprietary platform (i.e. television, radio, newspaper, news site, news application).